leoetlino/project-restoration/readme.md

 * Put the original code.bin and exheader.bin in v100, v101 and v110.
 * Run make_release.sh.
 You need git and Magikoopa in your PATH. **Currently, a [fork](https://github.com/leoetlino/Magikoopa) is required**.
-* Generated code patches (code.ips or code.bps) and patched exheaders can be found in `release/`.
+* Generated code patches (code.bps) and patched exheaders can be found in `release/`.

 PRs and help are welcome!